 In this book, I describe the process of influence in social media and present content marketing best practices.
 I also offer some exclusive graphics, like the pyramid of influence, which is a collaboration from Maximize Social Business (I also wanted to point out).

-Do you agree with the advanced concepts of influence in the pyramid?
+Do you agree with the advanced concepts of building relationships with influencers in the pyramid?
 Tell us what you think and share your opinions with our readers.